How to Invoice Someone

 A credit note is a negative invoice and is issued for the following reasons:-

-There are a few ways to issue a credit, including using accounting software or a template in Word or Excel.
+There are a few ways to issue a credit, including using accounting software or a Word or Excel template.

 How to send an invoice

-Sending an invoice to a customer can be done in a few different ways.
-You can send it by invoicing software email, post or by hand.
+Sending an invoice to a customer can be done in several ways.
+You can send it by invoicing software, email, post or by hand.

-The quickest and most straightforward method of sending an invoice is invoice software.
+The quickest and most straightforward way to send an invoice is to use invoice software.
 The software will automatically generate an invoice and send it to the customer.
 You can also choose to email the invoice directly from the software

 If you’re not comfortable using the software, you can send the invoice by post.
 This might take a little longer, but it’s still a good option if you want to keep a paper copy of the invoice.